 Appropriateness in drug prescriptions, deprescribing and expenditure control in the health system

 The use of technology in diagnostic and prescription processes, together with the widening use of technologic tools either in in-patient and out-patient settings, provide new possibilities to assess and monitor appropriateness in prescribing and to rationalize drug prescription.
-The collaboration with the Health Directorate of the Lombardy Region and several Local Health Trusts (ASL Toscana Centro and ASL Toscana Nord-Ovest) and hospitals (Policlinico of Milan) has enabled us to start several projects, like EPIFARM, in order to promote interventions and strategies aimed to improve appropriateness in drug prescription, deprescribing, reporting of adverse reactions to drugs, and care continuity between hospital and community agencies, avoiding waste and rationalizing expenditure.
+The collaboration with the Health Directorate of the Lombardy Region and several Local Health Trusts (ASL Toscana Centro and ASL Toscana Nord-Ovest) and hospitals (Policlinico of Milan) has enabled us to start several projects, like EPIFARM, in order to promote interventions and strategies aimed to improve appropriateness in drug prescription, deprescribing, reporting of adverse reactions to drugs, and care continuity between hospital and community agencies, avoiding waste and rationalising expenditure.
+Italian internists, geriatricians and general practitioners reported many system-level barriers to deprescribing as well as some doubts about its necessity.
+Strategies to address the barriers to deprescribing include regular medication review and enhancing collaboration with colleagues and patients.

 Proton Pump Inhibitors (PPI): a study to promote appropriate prescribing in primary care